 Delcam will show new versions of its PowerMILL, FeatureCAM, PartMaker and Delcam for SolidWorks CAM systems at the Metalex exhibition to be held in Bangkok, Thailand, from 16th to 19th November.
 PowerMILL is Delcam’s software for high-speed and five-axis machining, while FeatureCAM offers fast and easy-to-use, feature-based programming and PartMaker provides a dedicated solution for Swiss-type lathes and turn-mill equipment.
 Delcam for SolidWorks provides a fully-integrated CAM system for SolidWorks.

-Together, these programs allow companies to program virtually all of their machine tools to cut any material quickly and efficiently.
-This broad coverage is one of the reasons why Delcam has been ranked as the world’s leading specialist supplier of NC software and services by US analysts CIMdata for the last ten years.
+Together, these programs allow companies to program virtually all of their machine tools to cut any material quickly and efficiently, and give a high-quality surface finish.
+This broad coverage is one of the reasons why Delcam has been ranked as the world’s leading specialist supplier of NC software and services by US analysts CIMdata for the last eleven years.